 Get The Right Gear

 As with anything, it is a really good idea to have the right equipment for the job.
 This ensures that you don’t come upon many nasty surprises later on.
 You can’t prepare for every eventuality possible, of course.
 But what you can do is prepare for most of them.
 And to do that, you need to get a little clever with your planning.
-Some of the equipment is obvious – things such as tents and sleeping bags are a given.
+Some of the camping gear is obvious – things such as tents and sleeping bags are a given.
 However, which type to get is another matter altogether – and something which is up for much debate.
 Ask people who go camping regularly, and they will all have different responses to give you.
 Ultimately, what is important is that you research the products thoroughly.
 The last thing you want is to find that you do not have everything you need.

 When it comes to buying a decent tent, space is the priority.
 Other qualities – like being waterproof – are more or less a given.
 But if you do not have enough space for all the family, it is a recipe for disaster.
 It doesn’t matter how close-knit a family you are, in close quarters things can get tense.
 So treat yourself to a tent which is slightly too large.
 You may well be glad that you did.